nilvon9wo/DummyApiProxy/README.md

 This will start the Vite+React development server.

+3. **Start the Backend**
-1. **Start the Backend**
+3. **Start the Backend**

 Open the DummyApiProxy project in Visual Studio 2022 (v17.9.5 or later) and start the debugging session.
 This will run the .NET isolated function that acts as a proxy.

 ## Usage
-The Swagger/OpenAPI documentation for the API can be accessed at http://localhost:7278/api/swagger/ui.
+* The Swagger/OpenAPI documentation for the API can be accessed at http://localhost:7278/api/swagger/ui.
-The Vite+React frontend can be viewed at http://127.0.0.1:5173/.
+* The Vite+React frontend can be viewed at http://127.0.0.1:5173/.
-Explore the UI to view user profiles fetched through the .NET backend from dummyapi.io.

 ## Contributing
 Feel free to fork the project and submit pull requests for any improvements or fixes.